U.S. silver dollars including Morgan, Peace and Eisenhower designs

 Morgan Dollar Value Chart

 Morgan dollars were designed by George T. Morgan and struck from 1878 to 1904, then again in 1921.
-They are the most widely collected U.S. silver coins and the backbone of the junk silver market.
-Common dates in circulated condition trade near silver melt value; key dates like the 1893-S and 1895 proof-only issue are among the most valuable coins in American numismatics.
+They are the most widely collected U.S. silver coins.
+Common dates in circulated condition trade near silver melt value; key dates like the 1893-S and proof-only 1895 are among the most valuable coins in American numismatics.
+Full Morgan Dollar guide →

 Year & MintG–VGF–VFMS-60MS-63Notes